ray-project/ray/doc/source/data/working-with-pytorch.rst

 If you have a custom PyTorch Dataset, you can migrate to Ray Data by converting the logic in ``__getitem__`` to Ray Data read and transform operations.

-Any logic for reading data from cloud storage and disk, can be replaced by one of the Ray Data ``read_*`` APIs, and any transformation logic can be applied as a :meth:`map <ray.data.Dataset.map>` call on the Dataset.
+Any logic for reading data from cloud storage and disk can be replaced by one of the Ray Data ``read_*`` APIs, and any transformation logic can be applied as a :meth:`map <ray.data.Dataset.map>` call on the Dataset.

 The following example shows a custom PyTorch Dataset, and what the analagous would look like with Ray Data.